C5m7b4/vanilla-complete/README.md

 npm install --save-dev html-webpack-plugin
 ```

-Now let's build our webpack config file and it should look like this:
+Now let's build our webpack config file and it should look like this (webpack.config.js):

 ```js
 const path = require('path');